ReSharper's solution-wide analysis enables two related but distinct features:

-- ReSharper detects certain errors that it would not otherwise be able to detect within the local scope of a single file.
+- If you delete a public member or change its visibility, code in the current file can be still correct, but what if this member is used somewhere else in the solution?
 For example, suppose that you changed the visibility of a member from public to internal, assuming that it was only used inside the current assembly.
 At this stage, ReSharper finds no errors in the current file.
-Then, you switch on solution-wide analysis, and actually there are errors.
-You jump to the next error in solution and you find out that someone used this member from outside of the current assembly.
+Then, you switch on the solution-wide analysis, and actually there are errors.
+You jump to the next error in solution and find out that someone uses this member from outside of the current assembly.

-Solution-wide analysis is disabled by default and should be explicitly configured for every new solution you open.
+Solution-wide analysis can take some time for initial processing of the solution and therefore, it is disabled by default.
+You should switch it on explicitly for every new solution you open.

 This section explains how to: